Possible cause:

 Stress also affects oral health and can be a causative factor for cold sores and canker sores.
 If you experience these regularly, consider stress management techniques including yoga, gentle walks and meditation.

-Try brushing teeth with baking soda a few times per week - its mildly abrasive, disrupts bacterial biofilms and raises the oral pH, creating unfavourable conditions for acid-loving bacteria.
+Try brushing teeth with baking soda a few times per week - it’s mildly abrasive, disrupts bacterial biofilms and raises the oral pH, creating unfavourable conditions for acid-loving bacteria.
 With its antioxidant and antimicrobial properties, try using strong green tea as a mouthwash.
 It helps to raise the pH of the mouth and has been shown to be equal to chlorhexidine mouthwash at managing gum inflammation and plaque, without any side effects.
 (8)

 Whilst we hope this article has highlighted the many ways good nutrition can support oral health, there are various factors beyond the scope of nutrition that can play a role.
 Medication may cause tooth discolouration and tooth decay, whilst some health conditions may also affect oral health.
 Should you have any ongoing concerns regarding your oral health, speak to your dentist who may refer you to your GP.